orschiro/orzanna/index.md

 - support the FZI[^4] as a research assistant,
 - and maintain the websites of Research & Degrowth[^degrowth] and SCORAI[^scorai].

-This is a list of things I like to do:
+This is a list of things I like to do regularly:

-- Begin the day with a morning routine of exercising and stretching, nose salt washing, drinking apple cider vinegar, going through my daily list of web bookmarks while enjoying a good coffee and playing the guitar.
+- Start the day with a good morning routine that begins with waking up at 05:25 AM, nose salt washing, drinking water with a shot of apple cider vinegar, enjoying a good coffee while going through my daily list of web bookmarks, emails and side tasks,  exercising and stretching, playing the guitar, and finally having a good breakfast.
 - Listen to[^podcast], coordinate[^degrowthpodcast], and record podcasts[^myPodcasts].
 - Write my to-do in paper-based Markdown[^markdownpaper].
 - Be on my inline skates.
+- Go for a run every second day or so.
 - Work at a standing desk.
-- Take regular breaks[^safeeyes].
+- Take regular breaks from work[^safeeyes].
 - Try not to use my laptop in the evening hours.
-- Regularly read a newspaper printed on real paper to support investigative journalism.
+- Regularly read a newspaper printed on real paper to financially aid investigative journalism.
-- Maintain a routine of having a decent sleep cycle.
+- Going to bed around 10:00 PM to maintain a decent sleep cycle.
 - Make the weekends different from my weekly routine.

 I have an academic background in sustainable development and spend a lot of time thinking about consumption — this explains the huge table below which is still work-in-progress.
 As a research scholar you might be interested in my co-authored publication “*Culture meets Flows: The Cultural Dimension of Urban Metabolism*”[^CulturemeetsFlows] that had been cited by the German Advisory Council on Global Change (WBGU) in their report “*Humanity on the move: Unlocking the transformative power of cities*”[^Humanityonthemove].